 A number of insects attack banana plants, including:

-- Nematodes, which live in the soil, rot the corms and spread fungus infections, the most serious being Fusarium oxysporum, which causes Panama disease.
+- Nematodes, which live in the soil, rot the corms and spread fungal infections, the most serious being Fusarium oxysporum, which causes Panama disease.
 Growers usually combat them by treating the soil with a nematocide, but in severe cases, plants should be removed and the land left fallow for three years.

 - Black weevils, also known as banana weevils, bore into the stems and create tunnels, leaving behind a sappy substance.
 A severe infestation can kill the plant.
 They can be treated with garden-safe pesticides.